Linear rigidity of stationary stochastic processes: Applications to stationary determinantal point processes

-The authors would like to thank Guillaume Aubrun for many valuable discussions.
-A.B. and Y.Q. are supported by A*MIDEX project (No. ANR-11-IDEX-0001-02), financed by Programme ``Investissements d'Avenir'' of the Government of the French Republic managed by the French National Research Agency (ANR).
-A. B. is also supported in part by the Grant MD-2859.2014.1 of the President of the Russian Federation, by the Programme ``Dynamical systems and mathematical control theory'' of the Presidium of the Russian Academy of Sciences, by the ANR under the project ``VALET'' of the Programme JCJC SIMI 1, and by the RFBR grants 11-01-00654, 12-01-31284, 12-01-33020, 13-01-12449.
+{\bf{Acknowledgements.}} We would like to thank Evgeny V. Abakumov, Guillaume Aubrun and Nikolai K. Nikolskii for many valuable discussions.
+We are deeply grateful to the anonymous referees for the careful reading of the manuscript and many helpful suggestions concerning presentation.
+A. Bufetov and Y. Qiu are supported by A*MIDEX project (No. ANR-11-IDEX-0001-02), financed by Programme ``Investissements d'Avenir'' of the Government of the French Republic managed by the French National Research Agency (ANR).

+The research of A. Bufetov on this project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No 647133 (ICHAOS).
+It has also been funded by the Grant MD 5991.2016.1 of the President of the Russian Federation and by the Russian Academic Excellence Project `5-100'.

 \cprime{$'$} \cydot{\leavevmode\raise.4ex\hbox{.}}